-Another consideration is how many cameras you’ll want; in most cases any subscription charges for video recording or detection features are charged per camera, at least for the first few.
+Another consideration is how many cameras you’ll want; some cloud subscription charges for video recording or detection features are charged per camera.
 To keep this cost down, take a look at the field of view – a wider angle view (like 130˚) will give you a slightly more distorted image, but allow you to see more space with just one camera.

 If you are in a rented space, installing indoor cameras is unlikely to upset your landlord; most can be placed on a shelf or using magnets which prevents damage.
 You should give a little thought to whether you’ll upset the privacy of visitors or colleagues; some camera apps offer features to help control this.
 In some States (and the UK) it might be worth researching CCTV warning stickers if you’re recording members of the public.

 Nest is making on-device Machine Learning a big part of its new cameras, as well as polishing the styling into a more lamp-like look, made partly from recycled content.
 With a cable over 3m long (10’), you’ll have no problem positioning it to get a clear view of a room, and it connects via the newer Google Home app.
 The onboard AI distinguishes between people and other moving subjects (like pets), so alerts can be faster than those which depend on server-based systems and (perhaps more excitingly) don’t require the payment of a monthly fee.